Visas and Work Permits 12 min

 Work visa

-Employees who intend to make a long-term move or establish permanent work placement in Portugal will need to obtain a work visa.
+Employees who intend to make a long-term move or establish a permanent work placement in Portugal will need to obtain a work visa.
 This type of visa allows individuals to stay in Portugal longer than one year, but does require additional documentation.

 The work visa is considered a long-term Schengen visa (type D), allowing workers to travel and work within the entire Schengen area.